bitcoin/bitcoin/README.md

 If run.sh is successful, a window will show up labeled "Custom Bitcoin Console", which is a python script (bitcoin_console.py) that communicates with Bitcoin.
 Within this window, type `help` to list all the available commands.

 By default, the newly added "researcher" logging category is activated, which prints out all the messages that are received by Bitcoin, along with the address of the sender, how long it took to process, and the number of bytes.
-This can be disabled in the console by entering `log researcher` to toggle the "researcher category, or simply `log` to toggle between all logging categories, and disable them.
+This can be disabled in the console by entering `log researcher` to toggle the "researcher" category, or simply `log` to toggle between all logging categories, and disable them.

 Modifications
 ----------------